 An objective test is used to decide whether conduct is misleading or deceptive.
 The court or tribunal will consider whether the conduct was likely to mislead or deceive members of the class or group of persons to whom the conduct was directed.

-Silence may constitute misleading or deceptive conduct, but this will depend on the circumstances of the case.
-For example, the courts have held that a failure to disclose information was not misleading where it was not deliberately withheld.
-Silence or omission might be considered misleading if it can be shown that there is a reasonable expectation of disclosure (s 2(2) ACL; see Demagogue Pty Ltd v Ramensky (1992) 39 FCR 31 at 32).
+Silence may constitute misleading or deceptive conduct, but this depends on the circumstances of the case.
+For example, the courts have held that a failure to disclose information is not misleading where it was not deliberately withheld.
+Silence or omission might be considered misleading if it can be shown that there is a reasonable expectation of disclosure (s 2(2) ACL; see Demagogue Pty Ltd v Ramensky FCA 851).

 The prohibition of misleading or deceptive conduct also extends to representations about future matters.
 The ACL requires a person who has made a statement about a future matter to show that they had reasonable grounds for making it, or it will be taken to be misleading (s 4 ACL).